zwpdbh/elixir_phoenix_hello/README.md

     - Modify `lib/hello_web/controllers/product_html/show.html.heex` to show categories for a product.

 ### [Cross-context dependencies](https://hexdocs.pm/phoenix/contexts.html#cross-context-dependencies)
-In this part, we build the "carting products from the catalog" feature.
+In order to properly track products that have been added to a user's cart, we build the "carting products from the catalog" feature.

+- A new context: ShoppingCart.

 # Troubleshooting
 - How to prevent vscode automatically add parenthese?